Direct Scheme Calculation of the Kinetic Energy Functional Derivative Using Machine Learning: Theoretical background

-In this letter, we develop a method based on Machine Learning (ML) that outputs accurate KE functionals, we then calculate the functional derivative, in a direct manner, without any further training.
-We use support vector regression (SVR) \cite{VapnikSVM} and kernel ridge regression (KRR) tools throughout this work.
-We detail the usage of SVR and refer the reader to Ref. \cite{SnyderPRL} for a detailed implementation of KRR in predicting KE functionals.
 As any other ML tool, SVR learns the association between the input vector $\rho$ (referring to the electron density) and the output $y$, i.e, the associated kinetic energy.
 In order to obtain the training set of densities, we consider the simple system of free particles in a box with a varying potential consisting of a sum of dips randomly centered between two infinite walls:

 where $a_i$, $b_i$ and $c_i$ have random values ranging from $\{1-10\}$, $\{0.2-0.8\}$ and $\{0.03-0.1\}$, respectively. $L$ is the well width and $n_d$ is the number of dips.
 A similar (but much restricted) three dips potential has been used for similar machine learning calculations\cite{SnyderPRL,Fahhad2017}.
 We use the Galerkin method \cite{Galerkin} to solve the Schrodinger equation associated with each potential.
 Generated densities are then calculated and sorted in the matrix $\hat{\bm \rho}$.
 SVR is mainly based on the kernel mapping method which transforms a non-linear problem to a linear one in a higher dimensional space.
 Here the aim is to find a function that learns from the training dataset and generalizes to new unseen data.
 The continuous function being approximated can be written as: